 Outlets continues to have a commitment to improving and encouraging work within the childcare sector.
-We maintain links with various training institutions and providers by
+We maintain links with various training institutions and providers by offering students placements within our centre.
+All students and volunteers have undergone the necessary security checks required before they begin their placement with us.

-Students gain valuable experience in the childcare field by under direct supervision of our qualified staff.
+Students gain valuable experience in the childcare field, under direct supervision of our qualified staff.

-Centre Management and Operations Team
+Centre Management and Operations Team (CSS 2)

 Outlets Co-operative Neighbourhood House LTD is an independent non-government Centre.
 The Centre operates holistically with Adult Education, Health and Wellbeing Course, Pre-Accredited Courses, Emergency Relief, Support, Referral and Information Centre and Childcare delivery.
-Direction and Management is a Volunteer Committee called Directors who employ CEO to oversee and manage the Centre For more information as to the Centres operation please speak to Office.
+Direction and Management is a Volunteer Committee called Directors who employ CEO to oversee and manage the Centre

+For more information as to the Centres operation please speak to Office.

-Approved Person - Management of Control - Therese McKenney - CEO/Director Approved Person - Jessica Martinez - Administration 2IC Child Care Educator - Duyen Ngo The Centre have reliable Casual Childcare workers who we engage when required.
+Approved Person - Management of Control - Therese McKenney - CEO/Director Nominated Supervisor - Sharmeen Naeem - Head Child Care Educator Child Care Educator - Duyen Ngo The Centre have reliable Casual Childcare workers who we engage when required.